shaduzlabs/cabl/README.md

 ```
 cmake -DBUILD_STATIC_LIBS=ON -DBUILD_SHARED_LIBS=ON ..
 ```
 On Windows LibUSB, HIDAPI and RtMIDI are downloaded from the respective repositories and built locally in the build subfolder, so you don't need to have them installed on the system.
-If for some reason you want the same behavior on Linux or OS, you can override CABL_FORCE_BUILD_DEPENDENCIES (default is OFF) and set it to ON.
+If for some reason you want the same behavior on Linux or OSX, you can override CABL_FORCE_BUILD_DEPENDENCIES (default is OFF) and set it to ON.
 ```
 cmake -DCABL_FORCE_BUILD_DEPENDENCIES=ON ..
 ```